michael2012z/BitBible/markdown/KJV/files/Eccl.md

 6. I made me pools of water, to water therewith the wood that bringeth forth trees:

-7. I got me servants and maidens, and had servants born in my house; also I had great possessions of great and small cattle above all that were in Jerusalem before me:servants born…: Heb. sons of my house
+7. I got me servants and maidens, and had servants born in my house; also I had great possessions of great and small cattle above all that were in Jerusalem before me:

-8. I gathered me also silver and gold, and the peculiar treasure of kings and of the provinces: I gat me men singers and women singers, and the delights of the sons of men, as musical instruments, and that of all sorts.musical…: Heb. musical instrument and instruments
+8. I gathered me also silver and gold, and the peculiar treasure of kings and of the provinces: I gat me men singers and women singers, and the delights of the sons of men, as musical instruments, and that of all sorts.

 9. So I was great, and increased more than all that were before me in Jerusalem: also my wisdom remained with me.